-Today there were 21 deaths reported, a medium-low day for us.
-The new statewide total is 2805.
+Today there were 6 deaths reported, a low-end day for us and that is welcome news.
+The new statewide total is 2784.
 However, hospitalizations and deaths are lagging indicators compared to cases.
 So as we see our case counts rise, we should brace for hospitalizations and/or deaths to rise in the coming weeks.
-Below you can see how deaths have accumulated over time for each county type.
-The largest category for deaths is rural counties followed by nonrural counties that aren’t affiliated with Atlanta suburbs.
-In total, 59% of the deaths come from outside the Atlanta metro.
+Of course, I hope I’m wrong.

 After yesterday’s deep dive on some of the demographic details of fatalities in Georgia, let’s look at what is known on a national scale.

 The male : female predominance is bigger nationally, at 53.9% : 46.1%.

 Whereas cases are most common in younger adults under the age of 65 nationally, deaths are concentrated in older populations.
 The death rate is 15% for those 50 - 65 and it goes up 5% for each subsequent 9 year age group.